SIMPLIFYING CONSENT TO RATE

 Earn $25 per household that you refer that gets a quote for auto or primary home insurance in North and South Carolina.

-Earn $10 per household that you refer that gets a quote for any other line of business, auto policies for drivers with less than three years licensed and other states in which we write business.
+Earn $10 per household that you refer that gets a quote for any other line of business, auto policies for drivers with less than three years licensed in the U.S. and other states in which we write business.

 Referral Program Rules: